BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 ## Bugfixes
 - The Min/Max/Close button on the pulled out window is visible again [#1366](https://github.com/BornToBeRoot/NETworkManager/pull/1366){:target="_blank"}
 - App crash fixed when renaming a profile file [#1318](https://github.com/BornToBeRoot/NETworkManager/issues/1318){:target="_blank"}
+- Fixed that some arguments from the connect dialog of PuTTY (like privatekey) were not applied correctly.
+Fix was also applied to remote desktop, powershell, tigervnc and webconsole, even if the bug could not be reproduced there. [#1372](https://github.com/BornToBeRoot/NETworkManager/issues/1372){:target="_blank"}

 ## Other
 - Language files updated [#transifex](https://github.com/BornToBeRoot/NETworkManager/pulls?q=author%3Aapp%2Ftransifex-integration){:target="_blank"}